Mouchnino/moneyguru/help/en/currencies.rst

 moneyGuru has strong support for multiple currencies.
 Every amount has a currency information.
 Any amount you type can be in any currency.
 A lot of efforts have been made to make sure that you always know what currency any amount is without hurting your eyes and putting explicit currency codes everywhere.

 One central concept in moneyGuru is that there are 2 types of currencies.
 The **native** currency and the **foreign** currencies.
-The native currency is your system's currency (defined in System Preferences --> International).
-The foreign currencies are all the others.
+The native currency is a per-document setting which can be changed in the Document Properties view.
+It's the currency that is the most used in your document.
+The foreign currencies are all other currencies.

 The display of these currencies works with a very simple rule: If the amount is in your native currency, it is shown plainly.
 If it's not, it is shown with the currency's 3 letter ISO code (USD, CAD, EUR, GBP, etc..).